Are you new to hunting and trying to pick out your first rifle?

 The Remington 700 comes in many variations and flavors.
 The ADL is a good hunting rifle for beginners.
 A great benefit of choosing this platform is the enormous amount of aftermarket parts thanks to the platforms popularity.
-You can customize practically any part of the rifle you want and there are countless options for components like triggers, barrels, etc. Check them out at Bass Pro or Cabelas.
+You can customize practically any part of the rifle you want and there are countless options for components like triggers, barrels, etc.

 The Weatherby Vanguard offers as good of accuracy as you can achieve from a mass produced factory rifle.
 Weatherby guarantees sub MOA accuracy out of the box with the recommended ammunition.
 The two-stage trigger which is adjustable down to 2.5 lbs. is another fantastic feature of the Vanguard.
 It also has grip inserts to keep your hands from slipping even in harsh hunting conditions.

-Other Good Hunting Rifles for Beginners:
+Another Good Hunting Rifle for Beginners

 The Tikka T3 Lite is too expensive to really be considered a good hunting rifle for beginners but in our experience the Tikka has proved to be one of the most accurate hunting rifles we have ever used.
 The Tikka is over a full pound lighter than the Vanguard.
 If you really want a lightweight accurate rifle and have the extra money to spend you will love this rifle.